coder/coder/examples/web-server/nginx/README.md

-# How to use nginx as a reverse-proxy with letsencrypt
+# How to use NGINX as a reverse-proxy with LetsEncrypt

 ## Requirements